Beyond Thanksgiving

-If you’ve been to a mall lately, you know that the retail world quickly jumps from Halloween to Christmas.
-Thanksgiving is kind of stuffed in a corner with the occasional pumpkin or cornucopia.
-And of course, grocery stores are filled with turkeys and cans of pumpkin and cranberries and sweet potatoes and more.
-Focus is on food and football and the frantic need to start Christmas shopping.
-The history of Thanksgiving is attributed to the Pilgrims and the Indians, and sometimes that story is recalled at this time of year.
-But I wonder if we really see Thanksgiving the way it was intended, or better yet, the way it could be.
+If you’ve been to a store lately, you know that the retail world quickly jumps from Halloween to Christmas.
+Thanksgiving is stuffed in a corner with the occasional pumpkin or cornucopia.
+Focus is on food, football, and the frantic need to start Christmas shopping.

 So often we “give thanks” to some nebulous source, as though we are speaking words to the wind.
 But if we are truly thankful – to whom are we giving thanks?
 To the cold and unknowable universe?
 To each other for acts of kindness?
 To ourselves?